Aston Martin DB6: Specifications

 The DB6 is powered by the 3995 cc twin-overhead camshaft (DOHC), in-line six-cylinder Aston Martin engine designed by Tadek Marek.
 The engine, continued with its triple SU carb setup producing 282 bhp at 5,500 rpm; the Vantage engine option is quoted at 325 bhp against the 314 bhp of the DB5.
-Although the DB6 was approximately 17 lb heavier than its predecessor, the stability at high speed, added luggage capacity and comforts for passengers in this grand tourer more than offset any imperceptible loss in performance caused by additional weight.
+The DB6 was approximately 17 lb heavier than its predecessor, but offered better stability at high speed, added luggage capacity and added comforts for passengers.
 The rear suspension used helical coil springs with ride control that was adjustable from inside the car.